Occupational Therapy Shoe-Tying Tool β€” Training Ties for Classrooms, OT, and APE

 Tool Teaches the real bow?
 Works on the learner's shoe?
 Generalizes home?
 Useful for IEP data?

-Training Ties shoe-tying tool Yes β€” full bow Yes Yes β€” the skill is built on the actual shoe Yes β€” fades from full assist to independent on a measurable curve
+Training Ties shoe-tying tool Yes β€” full bow Yes Yes β€” skill built on actual shoe Yes β€” fades from full assist to independent on measurable curve

 Foam practice board Yes, but only on the board No Poor β€” skill rarely transfers Partial β€” no real-shoe data